dl-solarity/docs/docs/getting-started/guides/compound-rate-keeper/compound-rate-keeper.md

 ## Introduction

-The Compound Rate Keeper module is designed to be employed in lending protocols to compute interest and borrow rates, as well as in staking contracts to determine users' rewards accrual with a fixed Annual Percentage Yield (APY).&#x20;
+The Compound Rate Keeper module is designed to be employed in lending protocols to compute interest and borrow rates, as well as in staking contracts to determine users' rewards accrual with a fixed Annual Percentage Yield (APY).

 ## Implementation